Nursing Generic Program A.A.S.

 Although 4 points is the minimum requirement, to increase your chances, it is best if you score higher.

-All applicants offered admission to a program in the Nursing Department will be required to undergo a background check by the Texas Board of Nursing (BON).
+• Every applicant offered admission to the RN programs in the Nursing Department will also be required to undergo a background check by the Texas Board of Nursing (BON).

 At the time when the School of Nursing offers admission to the candidate, the candidate is required to submit the Authorization Form that they are given.
 The School of Nursing will submit a roster using the information on the Authorization form of the candidates to Texas BON.
 If you are offered admission, instructions regarding how to complete your background check will be included in your conditional acceptance packet.